LOGOS: LLM-driven End-to-End Grounded Theory Development and Schema Induction for Qualitative Research: Experiment and Discussion

 \subsection{Experiment 4 - Case Study: Alignment with Human Ground Truth}

 Our primary goal of building \texttt{LOGOS} is to liberate mannual labors.
 To see whether \texttt{LOGOS} can truly reach high agreement with human expert annotators, we compare the \texttt{LOGOS} generated codebook with the expert ground-truth (GT) schema on the \textbf{MAS dataset}.
 After 5 iterations of \texttt{LOGOS}, our codebook produces a fine-grained codebook with size $286$ (with a hierarchical structure).
 Since the GT codebook only has a size of $17$, we perform LLM-based aggregation of our codebook to generate 30 clusters.
 For each clusters, we generate $3$ high-level codes that describes the theme of the cluster.
 After this, we directly dump the clusters-codes along with the GT codebook together into a LLM to do matching.
 For each of the code from the GT codebook, we count as a successful match as long as it matches with at least one of the $30$ clusters from \texttt{LOGOS}.
-The final matching rate can be as high as $\mathbf{88.2\%}$. \footnote{We provide the complete mapping from cluster names to ground truth codebook in Appendix \ref{app:mapping}.} This suggests that \texttt{LOGOS} has encouraing potentials to emancipate human labors in grounded theory developement and schema induction processes.
+The final matching rate could reach $\mathbf{88.2\%}$ under the best configurations (\texttt{GPT-O3} as aggregator), whereas average performance is still as high as $\mathbf{80.4\%}$. \footnote{We provide the complete mapping from cluster names to ground truth codebook in Appendix \ref{app:mapping}.} Since the codebook size is relatively small, we are also able to mannually confirm that the matching results are valid.
+This suggests that \texttt{LOGOS} has encouraing potentials to emancipate human labors in grounded theory developement and schema induction processes.